Generalized Hawking-Page transitions: Summary of numerical results for

 \subsection{The action as a function of the ratio of radii}

 In figure \ref{fig:schematic} we drew a schematic picture of $I(\beta)$, the action as a function of the ratio.
 We expect $I(\beta=0), I(\beta=\infty)$ to diverge.
 We also expect the two topologies to approach $\beta=\beta_s$ with zero-slope decayed oscillations.
 In all cases, we found numerically that the action decreases at second order in the expansion around the singular solution.
 We haven't found an analytical explanation for this fact.
 Thus the simplest scenario (like the one drawn in figure \ref{fig:schematic}) would be a single first order phase transition between the two topologies, close to $\beta_s$.
 Figure \ref{fig:S3S2_Fb_1} agrees with this description and exhibits one first order phase transition.
+The critical ratio of the phase transition for this case agree with the results previously found in~\cite{Blackman:2011in}.

 There are two cases that display a somewhat different behavior than that in figures \ref{fig:schematic} and \ref{fig:S3S2_Fb_1}.
 The first is the case of equal spheres $d_1=d_2$.
 The behavior there is very similar besides the sign of the divergence at $\beta \sim 0,\infty$ (we show examples of this in the next section).
 The second is the Hawking-Page $d_2=1$, shown on the left-hand side of figure \ref{fig:schematic}, where there are no oscillations (as there is no singular solution). \addFbFigureSingle{3}{2}{3}{0.720}